Nevotii/PDF_merger/README.md

 # PDF_merger
-A simple executable code to merge PDFs offline in your computer
+A simple executable code to merge PDFs offline in your computer.